 That typically requires a mixed approach of applying schemas and formatting to data sets for some users while leaving the raw data available for others who want to fully prep it themselves.
 Balancing those different needs complicates the data management process.
 But a flexible strategy on data preparation for analytics can help broaden the use of big data environments beyond top-level data scientists, according to IT and analytics managers who have implemented such strategies.

-For example, the big data platform team at Discover Financial Services Inc. initially left credit card transaction data, customer records and other information as is when pulling it into a Hortonworks-based Hadoop cluster for analysis.
+For example, the big data platform team at Discover Financial Services Inc. initially left credit card transaction data, customer records and other types of information as is when pulling them into a Hortonworks-based Hadoop cluster for analysis.
 "It was sort of a salad bar concept before," said Santosh Bardwaj, vice president of advanced analytics and decision platforms at the Riverwoods, Ill., company.
-But it was hard for Discover's analysts to fully avail themselves of all the different data ingredients they were presented with, added Bardwaj during a session at DataWorks Summit 2017 in San Jose, Calif.
+But it was hard for Discover's analysts to fully avail themselves of all the different data ingredients they were presented with, Bardwaj added during a session at DataWorks Summit 2017 in San Jose, Calif.
 "We realized that we had to put in some sort of standard schema so people can consume the data."

 The raw data is still stored in its original state, but it's made available with a set of schemas and light data modeling applied to make it easier to query.
 Bardwaj's team also provides a more-enriched version of the data with business logic and metadata built in to further streamline data preparation work for some users.
 Those steps have opened up a lot more of the available data for analysis, he noted.